odellus/18f.gsa.gov/CONTRIBUTING.md

 ## Where Contributions Go

-Submit contributions to https://github.com/18F/18f.gsa.gov as a pull request to the `staging` branch.
+We welcome you to submit your fucking contributions (especially documentation :heart_eyes:) to https://github.com/18F/18f.gsa.gov as a pull request to the `staging` branch.

 ## Team photos